Asa12138/ReporterScore/README.md

 ## Usage

-### 1. Inputdata (KO abundance table and metadata)
+### 1. Inputdata (Feature abundance table and metadata)

-For transcriptomic, scRNA-seq, and related gene-based omics data of a specific species, a complete gene abundance table can be used.
-For metagenomic and metatranscriptomic data, which involve many different species, a KO abundance table can be used, generated using Blast, Diamond, or KEGG official mapper software to align the reads or contigs to the KEGG or the EggNOG database For metabolomic data, an annotated compound abundance table can be used, but the standardization of compound IDs (e.g., convert compound IDs to C numbers in the KEGG database) is required.
+- For transcriptomic, scRNA-seq, and related gene-based omics data of a specific species, a complete gene abundance table can be used.
+- For metagenomic and metatranscriptomic data, which involve many different species, a KO abundance table can be used, generated using Blast, Diamond, or KEGG official mapper software to align the reads or contigs to the KEGG or the EggNOG database
+- For metabolomic data, an annotated compound abundance table can be used, but the standardization of compound IDs (e.g., convert compound IDs to C numbers in the KEGG database) is required.

+⚠️**Importantly, the input data should not be prefiltered to retain the background information.
+As ‘GRSA’ is a threshold-free method**

+Format of abundance table: - The rowname are feature ids (e.g. “K00001” (KEGG K number) if feature=“ko”; “PEX11A” (gene symbol) if feature=“gene”; “C00024” (KEGG C number) if feature=“compound”). - The colnames are samples. - The abundance value can be read counts or normalized values (e.g., TPM, FPKM, RPKM, or relative abundance, corresponds to suitable statistical test method).

 An example code tailored for a KO abundance table is as follows: